 If you’re Kate Hudson, you’re probably falling down a staircase or something, but for everyone else, waiting for the music to swell and your eyes to meet a beautiful stranger probably doesn’t seem the most effective use of time.

-Before you start launching yourself down escalators, here are a few tips to help you open yourself up to love.
+Before you start launching yourself down escalators, here are a few tips to help you open yourself up to true love.

 Common interests and hobbies are a good foundation to any relationship, especially romantic ones.
 The best way to meet people that like the same things you do is to keep doing them.